 Behind this abbreviation lies a syndrome called Divided Attention Disorder, the latest new addition to the attention deficit family, to which the BBC recently dedicated a contribution.

 According to current findings, DAD (presumably) is not fatal or contagious, but it is likely to be widespread in our society and responsible for a multitude of dead hours.

 When multitasking makes problems

 Because the principle of multitasking is not infrequently a problem: Multitasking is about productivity; it is to use our precious and scarce good, the time, as sensibly as possible and give us so much more of it.

-Priority activities will be carried out simultaneously, with one of the activities being more demanding and retaining the bulk of our attention, the second being rather incidental: for example, we have lunch while processing the latest emails.
+Activities with the same priority are carried out simultaneously, whereby one of the activities can be more demanding and attract the majority of our attention, while the second has to be done on the side: for example, we eat while working on the newest Emails at noon.

 When priorities set difficult

 It becomes critical when we feel incapable to prioritize the information that flows daily to us, to carry out tasks in a structured manner, and to concentrate on an activity for a longer period of time.
 When our attention jumps from one subject to another in a five-second cycle, we do not work efficiently.

 Our task is not as fast as we had imagined, and in the end we are confused by a mass of loose threads and spend an unnecessary amount of time assembling them.